microsoft/ignite25-LAB533-build-scalable-ai-and-data-solutions-in-sql-database-in-microsoft-fabric/docs/03 - RAG Implementation with Azure OpenAI/03 - RAG Implementation with Azure OpenAI.md

 ### Preparing the database and creating embeddings

-This next section of the module will have you alter the  product table to add a new vector datatype column.
-You will then use a stored procedure to create embeddings for the products and store the vector arrays in that column.
+This next section of the module will have us alter the  product table to add a new vector type column. we will then use a stored procedure to create embeddings for the products and store the vector arrays in that column.

-1. In a new query window copy and paste the following T-SQL:
+1. Copy and Paste the below T-SQL code to a new SQL query window and click Run button:

 >[!TIP]
 > **This code adds a vector datatype as well as chunk column to the Product table.
 Chunk will store the text we send over to the embeddings REST endpoint.**